tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/快速入门/步骤2：挂载云硬盘_intl_en.md

 ## Directions
 1. Log in to the CVM console and click [**Cloud Block Storage**](https://console.cloud.tencent.com/cvm/cbs) on the left sidebar.
-2. Select **Beijing** at the top of the page, locate the `cbs-test` cloud disk, and select **More** > **Attach** under the **Operation** column.
+2. Select **Beijing** at the top of the page, locate the `cbs-test` cloud disk, and select **More** > **Mount** under the **Operation** column.

-3. In the pop-up window, select a CVM instance to which the cloud disk will be attached, and click **Next** > **Attach Now**.
+3. In the pop-up window, select a CVM instance to which the cloud disk will be mounted, and click **Next** > **Mount Now**.
 <dx-alert infotype="explain" title="">
 You can check **Release upon instance termination** according to actual circumstances.
 </dx-alert>
 Return to the cloud disk list page.
-The status of the cloud disk is **Attaching**, indicating that it is being attached to the CVM.
-After the status changes to **Attached**, the cloud disk is attached successfully.
+The status of the cloud disk is **Mounting**, indicating that it is being attached to the CVM.
+After the status changes to **Mounted**, the cloud disk is attached successfully.

 ## Subsequent Operations
-After the cloud disk is attached to a CVM, the cloud disk acts as a data disk, which is offline by default.
+After the cloud disk is mounted to a CVM, the cloud disk acts as a data disk, which is offline by default.
 You need to initialize the cloud disks by formatting, partitioning, and creating a file system.
 For more information, see [Step 3.
 Initializing Cloud Disks](https://intl.cloud.tencent.com/document/product/362/31645).